sunpy/ndcube/docs/contributing.rst

 ------------------------------------------------

-In the rest of this section we will outline a simple workflow that will allow you to get started in contributing to ndcube.
+In the rest of this section we will outline a simple workflow that will allow you to get started with contributing to ndcube.
 We will assume you have installed the development version exactly as outlined in :ref:`dev_install`.
 Once that's done, open a new terminal.
-Change into the directory containing the ndcube repository (repo) and activate the conda environment with the development version of ndcube installed.
+Change into the directory containing the ndcube repository (repo) and activate the conda environment in which the development version of ndcube installed.
 In Windows type:
 .. code-block:: console

 		$ activate ndcube-dev